r440ry/r440ry/README.md

 - 👋 Hi, I’m @r440ry
-- 👀 I’m interested in getting bettter acquainted with Python and automating network configuration and monitoring.
+- 👀 I’m interested in getting bettter acquainted with Python and networkk automation in general.
-- 🌱 I’m currently learning Python and Cisco SDA and SD-WAN.
+- 🌱 I’m currently learning Python and the API stuff for Cisco SDA and SD-WAN.
 - 💞️ I’m looking to collaborate with others regarding network automation.
 - 📫 How to reach me - r440ry@gmail.com